-This is because they allow you to invest across a large and diverse number of shares through just a single investment.
+This is because they give investors easy access to a large and diverse number of different shares through just a single investment.

-But which ETFs should you buy today?
-Three of the best ETFs in my opinion are listed below.
-Here’s why I would buy them:
+There are a lot of ETFs for investors to choose from, so which should you buy?
+Three of the best in my opinion are listed below.
+Here’s why I like them: